5 Things That Can Contribute to a Boat Accident

 You may think that because you’re on open water with less traffic and no speed cameras you can go as fast as you please.
 This couldn’t be further from the case.
 Boats aren’t as easy to stop as a moving car, and it takes way longer to respond.
 Therefore, you should always take a defensive approach when driving a boat.
 By operating from a cautious perspective, you will be able to react to the mistakes made by other drivers and potentially save your boat and your crew from being in a boat accident.

 In 2019, alcohol use accounted for 23% of boating deaths within the U.S. We understand it can be tempting to want to have a cold beer with your fellow passengers while relaxing on the boat, but it is essential you don’t partake in drinking if you’ll be driving the boat.
 Just like driving a car, you’re operating a vehicle while at the wheel.
 If any of your senses or awareness is impaired, you shouldn’t be driving at all.

 We know there is a lot to keep an eye out for while driving a boat.
 From debris floating in the water to other vessels, it can be easy to miss something.
 That’s why it is so important to have a proper lookout.
 A lookout is a passenger on the boat who essentially is your second pair of eyes and ears.
 They help ensure you don’t come in contact with submerged objects, people, or boats.
 This is just one of the things we highly recommend you do in order to avoid a boat accident.

 5. Mechanical Failure

-Now that you know just a few of the common factors that contribute to boat accidents, you’ll know exactly how to avoid them.
+Now that you know just a few of the common factors that can contribute to a boat accident, you’ll know exactly how to avoid them.
 Have you or someone you love been in a boating accident?
-Give our lawyers a call and let us help you obtain your owed compensation.
+Give our lawyers a call and let us help you obtain owed compensation.